-I'm Irish so I am a bit biased BUT this holiday is fun, festive, and full of tradition.
-There is loads of learning to be had throughout March.
-We've had lots of fun over the years with celebrating St. Patrick's Day.
+Are you ready for some St. Patrick’s Day fun?
+I’m Irish, so I am biased, BUT this holiday is fun, festive, and full of tradition.
+There are loads of learning to be had throughout March.
+We’ve had lots of fun celebrating St. Patrick’s Day.

 I love the holiday because it integrates so much learning.
-Plus, this holiday is near and dear to my heart given my heritage.
-If you need a few rock solid ideas to celebrate with kids this March, check out all the ideas below or click through the image above for every post I've ever written on the topic.
+This holiday is near and dear to my heart, given my heritage.
+If you need a few rock-solid ideas to celebrate with kids this March, check out all the ideas below or click through the image above for every post I’ve ever written.

 Spooning Green Lentils

-All you need is a medium sized paper shamrock (you can print, laminate, and cut your own OR purchase from the craft store) and a paper hole punch.
+Bring a classic Montessori Practical Life lesson to the holiday with this fun activity.
+You only need a medium-sized paper shamrock (you can print, laminate, and cut your own OR purchase from the craft store) and a paper hole punch.
+This easy-to-prep shamrock lacing activity will keep your preschooler happy and engaged!

-This shamrock worked really well because small shamrocks outlined the edge perfect for punching.
-This shamrock lacing activity is easy, fun and festive for preschoolers.
-Lacing is a great exercise to work on fine motor and practical life skills.
+This shamrock worked well because small shamrocks outlined the edge perfectly for punching.
+This shamrock lacing activity is easy, fun, and festive for preschoolers.
+Lacing is an excellent exercise for fine motor skills and practical life skills.

 Pot of Gold

-This gift is pretty simple: a mason jar, two pipe cleaners for the handle, glue, a shamrock to decorate the jar, confetti and gold coins to fill the jar, and a small gift buried in the mason jar.
+This gift is simple: a mason jar, two pipe cleaners for the handle, glue, a shamrock to decorate the jar, confetti and gold coins to fill the jar, and a small gift buried in the mason jar.
+Take the activity a step further for old children, add coins to the jar and ask them to estimate the number of coins.

 Melted Crayon Irish Flag